One-loop divergences of quantum gravity coupled with scalar electrodynamics

 \section{Conclusions}

-In this paper, the counter-Lagragian of Einstein-Maxwell fields coupled with electrically charged scalar is derived in non-supersymmetric covariant theory.
+In this paper, the algorithm for one-loop diagrams of Einstein-SQED is derived in non-supersymmetric covariant theory.
 By adding scalar field to Einstein-Maxwell fields, there are more possible counter-Lagrangian terms, but these do not remove the divergent terms.
-Here, scalar field is added to Einstein-Maxwell fields because of a simplicity of the model.
-However, there are still possibility to remove the divergent terms by considering more complex systems in non-supersymmetric covariant theory.
 On the other hand, supersymmetry provides the physical principle to add other fields, namely supersymmetric partners.
-Furthermore, in that case, there are miraculous cancellations in loop calculations.
+In that case, there are miraculous cancellations in loop calculations.